lanl/arianna-ppl/README.md

 See [demos](demos/).

 ## Threading
-As of 8 Jan 2025, `jupyter` does not work with the threaded version of python 3.13 (3.13t).
+As of 8 Jan 2025, `jupyter` does not work with the threaded (no-gil) version of python 3.13 (3.13t).
 You can install `arianna` with python 3.13 or python 3.13t but you cannot install `jupyter` also.
 If you must use `jupyter`, use python 3.12.

+## LANL Software Release Information
+- O4856

 [ci-status-img]: https://github.com/lanl/arianna-ppl/workflows/CI/badge.svg